 The width of the clear frame ends is set to 51mm.
-Flow Frames are wider than traditional Langstroth frames which means they hold more honey and the deeper cells discourage the queen from laying should you choose to experiment with no excluder.
+Flow Frames are wider than traditional Langstroth frames which means they hold more honey and the deeper cells discourage the queen from laying, however, we do encourage the use of a queen excluder.

 A standard Langstroth 8-frame deep fits 6 Flow Frames.
 A standard Langstroth 10 frame deep fits 7 Flow Frames.

 The length of a Flow Frame is adjustable.
 A standard Flow Frame is 480mm long; however, you can reduce the length in increments of 12mm by removing some of the comb blades.
 This allows you to adapt the length of the frames to many different sized hives.